Roba00/TheAdventuresOfRedBall/README.md

 # TheAdventuresOfRedBall
 This page has last updated on 10/5/2018.
-If you want to play the game, go to https://roba.itch.io/the-adventures-of-red-ball

 Synposis: I developed a Unity game called the Adventures of Red Ball as an Extended Learning Program Self-Study Project in the year of 2017-2018.
 This page contains all the files that "make" the game.